Security Assessment And Testing

 • White/Clear Box or Known Environment tests - All tech information provided

-• Grey Box or partially known Environment tests - A blend
+• Grey Box or partially known environment tests - A blend

-• Black Box or unknown Environment tests -
+• Black Box or unknown environment tests -

 • More real life situation that an attacker experiences, so more discovery and more time consuming.